Enhance Your Awareness: Self-Touch Feldenkrais Series

 What Exactly Is Included In This Series?

-• Movement: This series will include six lessons.
-Two variations of each lesson are taught, once on Wednesday and once on Sunday.
+Movement: This series will include six lessons (two variations of each lesson are included)

 1. Integrating Clavicles